Aaron98990/ways-of-the-game/fouls.md

 - [Foul.
 Defender kicks the attacker then kicks the ball (goes through the opponent).](https://youtu.be/KE_T1KNniTA?feature=shared&t=2m44s)
 - [Foul.
 Defender goes through the opponent to head the ball.](https://youtu.be/o4wWxBZ_vs0?feature=shared&t=252)

+If the attacking player over-runs the ball, that does not excuse a foul by a defender.

 Just because a foul or offense happens, does not mean that the referee stops play.
 Read more in the [advantage section](/advantage).

 > ‘What needs to be seen’ is not always in the vicinity of the ball.
 The referee should also pay attention to: